 And who can ever forget the distinctive "swoosh" and "slap" sounds made when an experienced taffy puller at the county fair stretched and looped a five-foot length of sticky taffy over a large iron hook fastened to the corner of his concession stand?

 After watching it being pulled and cut, you couldn't resist buying a piece.
 I know I couldn't.
-That old fashioned pull toffee tasted so good.
+I pestered Dad to buy me a piece and that old fashioned pull toffee tasted so good.

 Taffy pulling can be a fun activity for your entire family.
-Bookmark this page and plan to make some old fashioned candy this weekend.
-Just don't follow the bewildered young boy's example in the Out Our Way cartoon below.
+Choose an old fashioned pull taffy recipe and make some homemade candy this weekend.